 Conventional and air rifles usually have the same ergonomics, which makes people think it’s easy enough to mount a rifle scope on a pellet gun.

-The question is, why should you?
+The question is, Why should you?

 Rifle scopes are designed for center-fire recoil, meaning they can handle the kickback of conventional rifles.

-While pellet guns may feel recoilless to users, they are far from conventional.
+While pellet guns may feel recoilless to users, they are FAR from conventional.

 This means that center-fire rifle scopes will shake more excessively than they’re accustomed to.